Vinsi/ios-team/README.md

 We do test all our apps to ensure that our behavior is what we expect.
 Initially the codebase was written by `XCTest` framework.
 Recently we migrated to [Quick](https://github.com/Quick/Quick/) and [Specta](https://github.com/specta/specta).

 For the UI tests we use extensively [FBSnapshotTests](https://www.objc.io/issues/15-testing/snapshot-testing/).
 We use iOS 9.3 as a main version for all UITests and all screenshots are captured in iPhone 6, iPhone 6 Plus, iPhone 5s and iPad Air simulators.

+## Troubleshooting
+* When `git ls-remote https://github.com/<your-repo-path>` is executed, it requires username and password.
+However, If GitHub's [Two-Factor authentication](https://help.github.com/articles/about-two-factor-authentication/) is enabled, the process will fail even though both of the username and password are correct.
+The solution is generating a Personal Access Token, and once the token is created, use the token as the password.
+In other words, copy the token from GitHub and paste it into Terminal.
+[Here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/#using-a-token-on-the-command-line) is the reference.